• Skip to primary navigation

 How do I serve?

-Serve the chicken wings fresh and hot!
-Serve along with this one pot kimchi rice, wood ear mushroom salad, and sesame seaweed salad for a full meal!
+Serve your air fried chicken wings fresh and hot!
+Serve along with this one pot kimchi rice, wood ear mushroom salad, or sesame seaweed salad for a full meal!
+This also goes great with noodles like kimchi bibim guksu or rice noodle soup with minced pork—it’s a totally tasty combo.

 More Delicious Chicken Recipes: